Jaminafa/alx-system-engineering-devops/0x02-shell_redirections/README.md

 Script 10-no_more_js deletes all .js files in the working directory and its subdirectories.
 Script 11-directories counts the number of directories and sub-directories in the current directory.
 Script 12-newest_files displays the 10 newest files in the current directory.
+Script 13-unique takes a list of words as input and prints only words that appear exactly once.